Images shot on Lomography Color Tiger 200 in Pentax Auto 110

 Ever since then, I’d wanted a good 110 camera.
 And believe it or not, there are a few out there – like the compact Rollei A110 or the Minolta 110 Zoom SLR.

 I went for the Pentax Auto 110 though, and I do not regret that decision.
-The images it gave me from this test run in Mansfield, plus how fun it is to shoot, mean that I’m looking forward to putting all my 110 film through it.
+The images it gave me from this test run in Mansfield, plus these when I returned and put some monochrome film through it, have been better than I’d hoped for and a lot of fun to shoot too.

 A full review of the camera will follow once I’ve used it some more, but until then, let’s just say this: